-Securing that perfect New York apartment comes with distinct challenges such as staying in budget, qualifying financially, and locating available inventory in your dream neighborhood.
+Securing that perfect New York apartment comes with distinct challenges: staying within budget, qualifying financially, and locating available inventory in your dream neighborhood.
 But living in the city brings more obstacles than those I just mentioned, and dwelling in the wrong place can prove stressful, reduce the quality of life, and in some cases, make you regret choosing to live in the city at all.

-Think long and hard when shopping for an apartment to call home, and try to avoid buying near these five places.
+Think long and hard when shopping for an apartment to call home and avoid buying near these five places.
 You could be happier and healthier for it.